XiaohanSun001/PMSPcnn/README.md

 The performance process includes three steps: installation, feature extraction and prediction.

-A protein-peptide complex, 1lni_A_39_N_D, is used as an example to show the process.
+A protein-peptide complex, 1lni_A_39_N_D with its experimental ΔΔG value is 1.5 kcal/mol, is used as an example to show the process.
 Here, 'A', '39', 'N' and 'D' represent chain, residue number, wildname and mutname respectively.

 ## Installation
 * Matlab version: R2021a